What is a web browser?

-The subsequent popularity of the Web was prompted by the development of graphical browsers in the early 1990s, starting with the Mosaic browser developed by the National Centre for Supercomputing Applications (NCSA) at the University of Illinois, which was released in 1993 and could be downloaded from the NCSA Web site free of charge.
+The popularity of the Web was prompted by the development of graphical browsers in the early 1990s, starting with the Mosaic browser developed at the National Centre for Supercomputing Applications (NCSA) at the University of Illinois by programmers Marc Andreessen and Eric Bina.
+Mosaic was released in 1993 and could be downloaded from the NCSA Web site free of charge.

 The Mosaic Web browser (version 1.0)

 The mouse-driven graphical user interface first introduced by Mosaic provided an intuitive and user-friendly front-end through which even non-technical users could access Web resources with relative ease.
 The ability of Mosaic to render in-line graphic images further ensured its popularity.